seanpue/graphtransliterator-node/README.md

 # graphtransliterator-node

-A graph-based transliteration tool for Node
+A graph-based transliteration tool for Node/JavaScript.

+This module brings the Python [graphtransliterator](https://graphtransliterator.readthedocs.io) module and command-line interface to Node and Javascript.

+It generally follows the Python module and offers a subset of its features, including bundled transliterators.

+Documentation is in progress.